bohdan0/SpaceWar/README.md

 Space War is example of Space Shooter games.
 It's single player game, where player drives space ship and shoots enemies.

-Player has 5 lives at beginning, It decreases each time player's ship is destroyed by enemy and when there are no lives game is over.
+Player has 5 lives at beginning, It decreases each time player's ship is destroyed.
+When there are no lives game is over.

 I implemented 10 levels in this game with unique enemies.
 After 10th level enemies repeat.
 On each next level enemies have more health than previous, so It's harder to destroy all of them.